On this page

-Inhalation: Take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
+Inhalation: Take precautions to ensure your own safety before attempting rescue (e.g., wear appropriate protective equipment).
 Move victim to fresh air.
 If breathing is difficult, trained personnel should administer emergency oxygen.
 DO NOT allow victim to move about unnecessarily.
 Symptoms of pulmonary edema may be delayed.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

-Skin Contact: Gas: flush with lukewarm, gently flowing water for 5 minutes.
-If irritation or pain persists, see a doctor.
+Skin Contact: Gas: flush with gently flowing water for 5 minutes.
+If irritation or pain persists, see a medical professional.
 Liquefied gas: quickly remove victim from source of contamination.
 DO NOT attempt to rewarm the affected area on site.
-DO NOT rub area or apply direct heat.
+DO NOT rub area, flush with water, or apply direct heat.
 Gently remove clothing or jewelry that may restrict circulation.
 Carefully cut around clothing that sticks to the skin and remove the rest of the garment.
 Loosely cover the affected area with a sterile dressing.
+Do not remove frozen clothing from frostbitten areas.
+If frostbite has NOT occurred, immediately and thoroughly wash contaminated skin with soap and water.
 DO NOT allow victim to drink alcohol or smoke.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

-Eye Contact: Gas: immediately flush the contaminated eye(s) with lukewarm, gently flowing water for 5 minutes, while holding the eyelid(s) open.
+Eye Contact: If eye tissue is frozen, get medical attention immediately.
+Gas: immediately flush the contaminated eye(s) with gently flowing water for 15 minutes, occasionally lifting the upper and lower eyelids.
 If irritation or pain persists, see a doctor.
 Liquefied gas: move victim to fresh air.
-Immediately and briefly flush with lukewarm, gently flowing water.
+Immediately flush with gently flowing water.
 DO NOT attempt to rewarm.
 Cover both eyes with a sterile dressing.
 DO NOT allow victim to drink alcohol or smoke.
+Get medical attention immediately.